rayserrano2735/HDB/README.md

 A comprehensive healthcare claims processing database for Snowflake, complete with sample data, ETL pipelines, and business intelligence views.

+# You can find the data model here: https://rayserrano2735.github.io/HDB_Model/

 ## 🎯 Overview

 This repository provides a production-ready healthcare claims data model with: